 top of page

-Detection & Temporal Analysis of Shipping Activity using Radar Remote Sensing
+Detection & Analysis of Shipping Activity using Radar Remote Sensing

-My aim through this professional blog is to demonstrate, using small and relatable studies, the scope and benefits of deploying Location Intelligence with the ultimate objective to monitor and improve Operations and Business Processes.
+As alway, my aim through this professional blog is to demonstrate, using small and relatable case studies, the scope and benefits of deploying Location Intelligence with the objective to analyze, monitor and improve Operations.

-SHIP DETECTION IN THE GULF OF KUTCH IN INDIA TO STUDY THE EXTENT OF REDUCED ECONOMIC ACTIVITY DUE TO CORONAVIRUS LOCKDOWN
+SHIP DETECTION IN THE GULF OF KUTCH, INDIA TO STUDY THE IMPACT OF CORONAVIRUS LOCKDOWN ON MARITIME TRADE

 Object (Ship Detection) in Gulf of Kutch - 2019 vs 2020 - extracted using SAR (Sentinel-1) Imagery